asdf-format/asdf/docs/asdf/developer_overview.rst

 a generator instead of a value.
-These generators are expected to be the similar kind of generator that pyyaml uses, but differing in that instead of returing an empty container object it will populate whatever elements it can completely (e.g, all non-mutable ones), and completing the population of all the mutable memebers on the second iteration (which may, in turn, generate new generators for mutable elements contained within).
-In handling these generators, the first iteration also saves the generator in the context.
+These generators are expected to be the similar kind of generator that pyyaml uses, but differing in that instead of returing an empty container object it will populate whatever elements it can completely (e.g, all non-mutable ones), and complete the population of all the mutable memebers on the second iteration (which may, in turn, generate new generators for mutable elements contained within).
+When it detects a generator, the ``walk_and_modify`` code retrieves the first yielded value, then saves the generator in the context.
 When the top level of the context is reached (it handles nesting by indicating how many times it has been entered as a context), it starts "draining" the saved generators by doing the second iteration on them.
 Like